 Responses to Climate Change: Because the performance of all animals is influenced by the thermal conditions they experience in their environments, increased temperatures could affect animals either positively or negatively (Huey and Stevenson 1979, Chown and Terblanche 2006).
 As seasonal temperatures increase in temperate regions, the duration of the warm growing season will increase with warmer days that arrive earlier in the spring and end later into fall.
 In effect, warmer seasonal temperatures in northern latitudes will resemble the seasonal temperatures of adjacent southern latitudes increasing the geographic distribution of warmer environments (Parmesan et al. 1999, Breed et al. 2012).
 Insects whose populations are impacted negatively by climate change can be colloquially termed “losers” and those impacted positively can be termed “winners”.
 The direct and indirect interactions between temperature and the resulting winners could lead to temperature tolerance, increasing populations or expanding ranges (Hughes 2000, Williams et al. 2008).
 Winning could also mean adapting to warmer temperatures through plasticity or genetic variation.
-Understanding how climate change might increase insect populations, expand population distributions or how insects could adapt to warmer temperatures will help predict some of the damaging effects these winning pest insects could have on agricultural crops.
+Understanding how climate change might increase insect populations, expand population distributions or how insects could adapt to warmer temperatures could help predict some of the damaging effects these winning pest insects could have on agricultural crops.

 An insect’s body temperature directly affects its performance, and the effect of body temperature on performance can be described using a thermal performance curve (Huey and Stevenson 1979).
 At the peak of this curve is an insect’s thermal optimum, this is the temperature where performance is maximized.
 The range of temperatures where the performance of an insect is half of the thermal optimum, represents the thermal breadth.
 Finally, the range of temperatures where performance is positive is an insect’s thermal tolerance range.
 Those temperatures at the edge of an insects thermal tolerance are termed the critical thermal maximum and critical thermal minimum, respectively (Bale et al. 2002, Huey et al. 2012, Sinclair et al. 2016).
 As warmer days begin earlier in the year and last longer, losing insects could be unable to tolerate these changes due to narrow thermal breadth.
 For these losing insects, warmer daily and seasonal temperatures could reduce their performance by exceeding their thermal breadth earlier in the day or earlier in the season.
 Continued increases in temperatures for these insects could be lethal by exceeding their critical thermal maximum.
 Winning insects, in contrast, could tolerate warmer temperatures due to a wider thermal breadth.
 Additionally, some winners whose thermal environment is currently below their thermal optimum experience increased performance as temperatures increase towards their thermal optimum.
 In a review of population fitness (with fitness defined as the intrinsic population growth of r-strategy insects) and average thermal conditions, Deutsch et al. (2008) tracked and compared population size between 38 representative insect species from temperate and tropical latitudes.
 For those representative species across temperate latitudes, the thermal breadth of these insects tended to be wider and the thermal conditions experienced in these locations, on average, tended to be further away from their critical thermal maximum, compared to the representative taxa from tropical latitudes (Deutsch et al. 2008).
-In the tropics, environmental temperatures vary little relative to temperate regions and insects in tropical regions experience temperatures that tend to be closer to their optimum temperature relative to temperate insects whose environment tends to be cooler than optimum.
-This work suggests that tropical insects already existing near their thermal limits could quickly become losers as climate warms.
+In the tropics, environmental temperatures vary little relative to temperatures in temperate regions and insects in tropical regions experience temperatures that tend to be closer to their optimum temperature relative to temperate insects whose environment tends to be cooler than optimum.
+This work suggests that tropical insects already exist near their thermal limits and thus could quickly become losers as climate warms.